 That being said, don’t buy a puppy from a breeder who will not disclose the breed’s health problems and is unable to provide you with documentation proving the parents were cleared of health problems affecting the breed.

 The Chiweenies are small firecrackers, just bursting out with energy.
-In other words, they like to play and run around a lot.
+In other words, they like to play with toys and run around a lot.
 However, thanks to their small stature, they easily get tired after a while and retreat to a good old-fashioned nap.

 Keeping them in shape won’t take much of your time and energy, as they will often need only one daily walk to feel satisfied.
 The Chiweenies are commonly recommended to people leading a laidback lifestyle, as well as the ones who lack a lot of time to commit to their dog’s prolonged exercise sessions.